FanatiQS/wireless_atem_camera_control_and_tally/README.md

 Before building your own device.
 Read the [license](#license) section as that states how you are allowed to use this project in an easy to understand format.

 This project is fairly modular.
 Multiple components can be enabled/disabled through the `arduino/user_config.h` file.
 Note that some also need additional hardware added to work.
-They are described in more detain below.
+They are described in more detail below.

 ### Microcontroller
 This project is based around the ESP8266 microcontroller.